Rangi42/polishedcrystal/README.md

    * Trade Steelix (found in Cliff Cave) for Kangaskhan in Olivine City
    * Trade Dragonair for Chansey in Blackthorn City
    * Trade Pinsir for Heracross in Pewter City
+   * Wonder Trade after beating the Elite Four for a shiny Pichu holding a GS Ball, then use that to trigger an encounter with Celebi
 * Modern battle mechanics:
    * Physical/Special split, with display
    * Updated Pokémon base stats and move attributes